-Your best butt not only looks good in those jeans, it keeps you from injury.
-Strong “glutes” make a difference in every move you make during your workout and during the rest of your day.
+Your best butt not only looks good in those jeans, but it also keeps you from injury.
+Strong “glutes” make a difference in every move you make during your workout and the rest of your day.
 Want a strong, sculpted booty?
 A great butt can be yours with the right exercises!
 Here are a few of my favorite butt exercises for turning on the glutes.
-The best part all of these butt exercises can be done at home.
+The best part is that these butt exercises can be done at home!

 Stand on one leg holding a medium to heavy weight.
 Keep weight on your heel and hinge from your hip.
 Bend your knee slightly.
 Flex forward only as far as it takes to feel the work in the glute.
-Complete 10 repetitions.
-Repeat on the other leg.
+Complete 10 repetitions, and then repeat on the other leg.

 You’ll challenge both your balance and strength with this move.
 Using a weight improves your balance.
 Using each leg individually allows imbalances to show up so you can strengthen before an injury occurs.